revaturelabs/interviewquestions/Python-Is/Python_Interview_Ques.md

   ---

-26.Can we use the + operator to add elements to a set?
+26.Can we use the `+` operator to add elements to a set?
 If not, then how to add elements into a set?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- No,We can't use the '+' operator to add elements.
+- No,We can't use the `+` operator to add elements.
-- We can use set.add() function to add elements.
+- We can use `set.add()` function to add elements.

 ```python
 languages = {'Python', 'C++', 'Java', 'C'}